Covid 19 vaccine booster change sparks confusion in Bay of Plenty - NZ Herald

 "We expect the Ministry of Health to be a little bit better with their information sharing."

-Other vaccinators in the Bay of Plenty said they were advised not to give boosters at the shorter time-frame until the new year, while others said they were told anyone at four months could now get their booster.
+Other vaccinators in the Bay of Plenty said they had been told not to vaccinate anyone under six months from their second dose until the New Year, while others were told anyone at four months could now get their booster.

 Act Party leader David Seymour said the Government had "no justification" for not letting people get boosters at four months immediately.